Alert

 On July 6, 2020, in connection with Massachusetts entering Phase Three of the Commonwealth’s COVID-19 reopening plan, the Massachusetts Executive Office of Housing and Economic Development published the Phase III Step 1 Workplace Safety Standards for Office Spaces (the “Phase III Standards”).
 The Phase III Standards revise the minimum safety standards for office spaces in Massachusetts, addressing the four categories of Social Distancing, Staffing and Operations, Hygiene Protocol, and Cleaning and Disinfecting.

-As summarized in a Goodwin May 19, 2020, client alert, Massachusetts businesses must comply with sector-specific Mandatory Workplace Safety Standards.
+As summarized in a past client alert, Massachusetts businesses must comply with sector-specific Mandatory Workplace Safety Standards.
 The Workplace Safety Standards for Office Spaces were issued on May 18, 2020 (the “Phase I Standards”), updated on June 8, 2020 (the “Phase II Step 1 Standards”), and further updated on June 19, 2020 (the “Phase II Step 2 Standards”).
 While changes were made to safety standards between the Phase I Standards and the Phase II Step 2 Standards — such as increasing maximum occupancy levels of buildings, allowing cafeteria spaces to reopen for take-out food, and requiring physical partitions of at least six feet in height to separate workstations that cannot be spaced out — the Phase III Standards involve relatively more material changes to an employer’s safety protocols in office spaces, as explained below.

 SCREENING WORKERS AT EACH SHIFT